aido-dev/aido/examples/.github/explain/README.md

-# AIDO Explain Workflow & Config
+# Aido Explain Workflow & Config

 ## Purpose
 The `aido-explain.yml` workflow generates a **developer-focused, step-by-step explanation** of a pull request.
 It collects PR context (title, description, changed files, diff), builds a step-by-step explanation prompt using the config, and generates content with a selected AI provider (ChatGPT, Gemini, or Claude).
 The result is posted back as a PR comment to help engineers understand intent, mechanics, and impact.
 It differs from Summarize, which targets stakeholders and avoids deep technical detail.

 ---